hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ### When to use

-- To display the primary navigation on a page.
+- To display the primary navigation of the application on a page.

 ### When not to use